PfisterFactor/FlyingShips/README.md

 # FlyingShips
-A minecraft 1.8.9 mod that allows users to fly their creations around the world!
 This mod is mainly a learning experience for me with Forge and (very non-functional like) Scala, so I apologize for any spaghetti code or redundent statements.

 # Build